Keeping Good Shepherd’s Financial House in Order

 Term Expires 2021

 Our Committee typically meets on the second Monday of the month at 6:00 P.M.
-Our meetings our held at the Madison campus in the Good Shepherd Room on the first floor.
-Since March, the committee has been meeting virtually via Zoom.
+Our meetings our held at the Madison campus in the Good Shepherd Room on the first floor or in the Verona conference room.

 Recent meeting minutes are available to download as a PDF.

 - Finance Committee Meeting Minutes FINAL 3-8-21

 - 6.14.21 GSLC Finance Committee notes

 - Finance Meeting Minutes 11-8-21

 Download this committee's annual report to the Good Shepherd Congregation as a PDF.

 The purpose of the Finance Committee of Good Shepherd Lutheran Church is to assist the Board of Directors in overseeing the financial well-being of the congregation including financial reporting, internal controls and annual and long-term budgeting.